aprescott/tenuki/README.md

-Tenuki is a browser-based go board in HTML, CSS and JavaScript.
+Tenuki is a JavaScript implementation of the game of go/baduk/weiqi with full support for HTML rendering out of the box.

 <img src="https://raw.githubusercontent.com/aprescott/tenuki.js/master/examples/screenshots/board.png" width="151" height="150">